ashank/Office-365-SDK-for-Android/README.md

 **The set up for both apps is given below.**

-Download the following code onto your machine: mail-app from this app or the mail-calendar-contact-app, Azure Active directory Android library [AADAL] from [here.](https://github.com/MSOpenTech/azure-activedirectory-library-for-android)
+Download the following code onto your machine: mail-app from this app or the mail-calendar-contact-app, Azure Active directory Android library [ADAL] from [here.](https://github.com/MSOpenTech/azure-activedirectory-library-for-android)

-Add a dependency on AADAL from the mail-app.
+Add a dependency on ADAL from the mail-app.

 Subscribe to a mail account from [here](http://msdn.microsoft.com/en-us/library/fp179924(v=office.15).aspx) or use an existing mail account.